NEWER STUCCO HOMES IN MINNESOTA HAVE HAD A NASTY HISTORY OF FAILURE. SPECIFICALLY, HOMES BUILT SINCE THE 1980S ON UP TO TODAY.

 Cut It Open

-Cutting right into the stucco and pulling it off will definitely tell you if you have a problem, but of course this is extremely expensive and unsightly.
+Cutting right into the stucco and pulling it off will definitely tell you if you have a problem, but of course, this is extremely expensive and unsightly.
 If there isn’t a problem, you’re left with a bunch of nasty cut marks at best.
-The image below shows what stucco looks like after an exploratory hole has been cut and the hole patched up again.
+The image to the left shows what stucco looks like after an exploratory hole has been cut and the hole patched up again.

 Video Scope/Borescope inspections